hpeng04/PDF_Extractor_JAVA/README.md

 mvn clean package
 ```
 This will compile the project and create a JAR file with dependencies in the `PDFConverter/target/` directory (e.g., `PDFConverter-1.0.5-SNAPSHOT-jar-with-dependencies.jar`).

+Packaging into an executable can be done by a packager like launch4j.

 ### Run
 Execute the JAR file: